miki-riglos/TableGames/README.md

 # Introduction
-This my pet project to develop a table games platform and to get familiarized with real time applications.
+This is my pet project to develop a table games platform and to get familiarized with real time applications.
 Games state is stored in memory on the server and is pushed down to the clients whenever there is a change, some games have private state for each player.
 Objects holding state are very similar on the server and client.
 The UI is updated using data binding, promises are used for asynchronous operations and animations.